 Daily Boats to and from Star Island

 The Thomas Laighton makes trips between Portsmouth and Star a few days a week throughout the conference season Information about schedules, fares and parking are available at (603) 431-5500 or www.islesofshoals.com.
 Round-trip boat fare aboard the Thomas Laighton is included in conference overnight guest rates (see Conference Overnight Guests).

 The Uncle Oscar makes daily trips between Rye and Star throughout most of the conference season.
 For more information about schedules, fares and parking, call (603) 964-6446 or visit www.uncleoscar.com.

 All checked bags must weigh 40 lbs. or less each.
-Multiple small bags are preferable, as are duffle bags without wheels.
+Multiple small bags and soft bags without wheels are preferable.

 Although we make every effort to handle luggage with care, be advised that Star Island Corporation and Steamship Company assume no responsibility for the handling, damage, or loss of any luggage.
 Conferees are urged to leave valuable items at home or to handle them personally.
 Belongings should be securely packed; loosely packed items run the risk of being damaged or dropped in the water during handling.
 Conferees are not permitted to bring alcohol aboard the Thomas Laighton (so alcohol should not be packed in carry-on baggage).
 Neither Star Island nor the Steamship Company has professionally trained luggage handlers.
 Please pack any prescription drugs in your carry-on luggage.